nickjj/orats/README.md

 `bundle exec foreman start`

-## Application deployment

-This still has yet to be done but it will include a capistrano config setup to use puma so that you can do phased restarts with no downtime deploys.
-It will likely just be a config setup so that everything is hosted on 1 server and you can quickly put in your real information at the top of the config to get started.

 ## Server provisioning

-I really like chef and I think at some point there might be a template which creates an application cookbook which provisions every dependency required to setup this stack.
+I really like chef and I think at some point there might be a template which creates an application cookbook which provisions every dependency required to setup this stack using **ubuntu server 12.04 LTS**.

-I don't think it will ever get too advanced because deployment is very specific to each application but it can at least dump out a ~100 line cookbook that configures everything to get a server up and running and all you would have to do is change the user names and setup an encrypted data bag for passwords.
+I don't think it will ever get too advanced because deployment is very specific to each application but it can at least dump out a ~200 line cookbook that configures everything to get a server up and running and all you would have to do is change a few settings in the chef attributes file and setup an encrypted data bag like usual.

-I am not a chef wizard yet but I would love to move away from capistrano and use chef to manage the server and the app.
-If someone wants to write this template then please do so and send me a pull request.
+Right now I have a template in the works that will get you from an empty ubuntu server to a fully working server that can do everything but handle deploying your rails application.
+Normally I use capistrano to deploy my app but I want to move away from that and let chef handle it but I do not have the chef chops to do this yet.
+I will gladly accept any pull requests to add this functionality in.

 ## What is the easiest way to nuke orats projects?